 The agreement left a host of important areas undecided: Who was to finance the federation ?
 Had each emirate a right to maintain its own armed forces ?
-How were the executive posts to be distributed?
+How were the executive posts to be distributed ?
 Resolving these and other questions was to prove very difficult, as through the passage of time competition for power and authority gathered momentum.

 The first test for the Dubai agreement proved to be a disappointment.
 In preparation for the first meeting of the Supreme Council, the advisors of the rulers of the emirates met in Abu-Dhabi on 18 and 19 May 1968 in order to agree on the minutes of the Supreme Council's meeting.
 There was a fundamental disagreement about the interpretation of the Dubai agreement about whether to discuss details necessary to form a working union, or else take matters step by step, the first meeting of the Council focusing on the matter of the permanent charter.
-The representatives failed to reach agreement and the matter was transferred to the meeting on 25 May 1968 of the Supreme Council, which also failed to agree on the matters to be included on the agenda of the first meeting.
+The representatives failed to reach agreement and the supreme Council, which also failed to agree on the matters to be included on the agenda of the first meeting.
 The meeting ended in failure and reached agreement on no decisions at all (40).